 In order to qualify as Certified Angus Beef, meat has to come from cattle that are certified on paper to have specific genetic qualities and their bodies must be 51% or more solid black, hence the term “Black Angus.”

-Angus cattle are known for genes that make meat well marbled, more tender and flavorful.
-Good marbling means fat is dispersed thinly and evenly throughout the meat, ensuring the consistent texture, juiciness and flavor.
+Angus cattle are known for genes that make meat well marbled, more tender and flavourful.
+Good marbling means fat is dispersed thinly and evenly throughout the meat, ensuring the consistent texture, juiciness and flavour.